Poll workers fail to give dozens of District 5 voters City Council ballots

 People are also reading…

-“All indicators right now is that it was human error,” she said.
+But Regalado said the Sheriff’s Office investigation determined that the poll workers at Precinct 77 included two Democrats and a Republican and that the precinct judge who gave the instruction not to give ballots to Republicans was a Democrat.

-The Sheriff’s Office has scheduled a 2 p.m. press conference to discuss the findings of its investigation.
+“Now, again, we go by facts and where those facts lead us,” Regalado said.
+“And if this is a situation in which a one party is undermining the other in a bipartisan election, by the way, then again, that is an irregularity that brings a criminal aspect to it, and that will be for the district attorney to determine whether those charges should be filed based on the evidence we provide them.”

-The District 5 City Council runoff election pits incumbent Mykey Arthrell against challenger Grant Miller.
+The nonpartisan District 5 City Council runoff election pits incumbent Mykey Arthrell against challenger Grant Miller.

 Miller said he received two calls Tuesday morning from voters who said they were denied City Council ballots.